-Finally, there’s the emergence of OPEC Plus — OPEC stands for the Organization of Petroleum Exporting Countries, founded in 1960 by Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
+Then there’s the emergence of OPEC Plus — OPEC stands for the Organization of Petroleum Exporting Countries, founded in 1960 by Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
 There are now 13 member countries.
-The “plus” part includes Russia and other large oil producers that, while not OPEC members, have been coordinating with OPEC to boost oil prices.
+The “Plus” part includes Russia and other large oil producers that, while not OPEC members, have been coordinating with OPEC to boost oil prices.
 “The thing that’s amazing is that it’s an incredibly disciplined cartel at the moment,” says Tom Kloza, head of energy analysis for the Oil Price Information Service.
 “It’s a real tight ship.
 And that has pushed up the price of crude.”

 10 ways to save money on gas

-Slow down.
+1. Slow down.
 Fuel economy drops significantly once you go faster than 50 miles an hour.

-Consolidate your trips to minimize your driving.
+6. Consolidate your trips to minimize your driving.

-Don’t leave the car idling in winter to warm it up.
+7. Don’t leave the car idling in winter to warm it up.
 It’s unnecessary, wastes gas and also invites car thieves.

-Get the junk out of your trunk.
+8. Get the junk out of your trunk.
 The more you haul, the more fuel you use.

-Use roof racks sparingly.
+9. Use roof racks sparingly.
 They can greatly decrease your mileage.

-The price of crude oil is the main factor in the price of gasoline.
-Crude prices have tumbled in recent weeks, from a high of $85.64 a barrel in October to about $81 a barrel now.
+Crude prices have risen in recent weeks, from $91.48 a barrel in mid-September to $93.79 a barrel on September 27.
 Gasoline prices should follow — eventually.
 “I’ve noticed that when the price of a barrel of oil goes up, it seems like the price at the pump goes up immediately,” says Gross.
 “However, when the price of a barrel of oil drops, the price at the pump doesn’t drop immediately.”

+Beyond the price of crude, there are other significant factors in the price of gasoline.
+Distribution accounts for about 12 percent of the cost of a gallon of gas.
 The farther you are from where the oil is produced, the higher the distribution costs.
-(A shortage of truck drivers is also driving up the cost of distribution.)
-Federal and state taxes account for 16 percent of the cost of gasoline, and refining costs and profits are responsible for 14 percent of the price of a gallon of gas.
+Federal and state taxes account for 13 percent of the cost of gasoline, and refining costs and profits are responsible for 18 percent of the price of a gallon of gas.